 Lynnwood was built about 1850.
-The house and farm were off the Richland and Harding Turnpike (current Harding Rd. and near Lynnwood BL) on the outskirts of Nashville by the Smiths.
+The house and farm were off the Richland and Harding Turnpike (current Harding Rd. and near Lynnwood BL) on the outskirts of Nashville by the W. H. Smiths.
 It was constructed about the same time as Clifflawn across the turnpike.

-When Robert H. Gardner retired from his dry goods business, Gardner, Buckner & Co., he and his wife, Margaret McClung Gardner, purchased Lynnwood from Susan H. Smith.
-Margaret’s family helped survey and found Knoxville.
-Because poor health came on quickly, elder Gardners moved and sold the home to their son and his wife.
-The next owners were Matthew McClung Gardner (1855-1908) and Saidee Polk Fall Gardner Grant (1871-1936) by 1900.
+Their son inherited the property.
+Matthew McClung Gardner (1855-1908) and Saidee Polk Fall Gardner Grant (1871-1936) by 1900.
 Both families had deep Tennessee ties.
 Saidee was great-grandniece of Pres.
 James K. and Sarah Polk.
 Gardner's grandfather was a businessman and surveyor who helped layout the city of Knoxville.
 Matt and Saidee married in 1891.
 He was owner of Gardner, Buckner & Co., a dry goods store, and a director of Fourth National Bank, of Maxwell House Hotel and of Bon Air Coal & Air.
-At Lynnwood farm, Gardner raised prized Jersey cattle.
+With Lynnwood farm, Gardner was a gentleman farmer and enjoyed the tax land writeoffs.
+He raised prized Jersey cattle.
 In 1906, he was reported in the Jersey Bulletin that he had added more acres across the road from his Lynwood farm.
 He helped introduce Jersey cattle to the south thru his Columbia Jersey Cattle Comp.
-An early 1900s map of west Nashville shows a couple lanes and drives named for Gardner and McClung on part of the site that later became St. George's Episcopal Church in the 1960s.
-The farm likely reached east to the base of the hill where Lynnwood Terrace now begins.
-After Gardner died in 1908, Saidee remarried to Rollin P. Grant and moved to New York.

 A couple years later, Mr. and Mrs. William D. Witherspoon bought the property by 1911, but sadly William died in the same year.
 Witherspoon was general solicitor for the Tennessee Central Railroad.
 The widow Witherspoon sold the farm, and George Wimberly Killebrew (1862-1928) and Donna Maria Frierson Killebrew (1871-1949) owned the home.
 He was vice president of Hippodrome Motor Co.